linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/19 13 2008 to 2020Fiat Money and Debt Monetization.md

 While the 2008 crisis began in the US, it spilled over into a global crisis, and virtually all developed world central banks followed the US and transitioned from MP1 to MP2 (and many emerging market central banks did, too).
 These actions pushed up the prices of financial assets and pushed down the yields for lender-creditors and created cheap money for borrower-debtors.
 The stimulative monetary policies that flowed through the system further benefited the rich, who had financial assets.
 The government bailing out the banks contributed to the perception that the system favored the rich, which heightened animosity toward the rich capitalists, especially those who seemed to cause the problems and got away free and made a lot of money.
 Ultimately, the US was able to manage its private sector debt problems and engineer an economic recovery, even as public debt kept rising (effectively kicking the can down the road; more on that in Chapter 18).

-The continuing increases in imports of Chineseand other foreign-produced goods took away American jobs at the same time that new technology was taking away jobs.
+The continuing increases in imports of Chinese and other foreign-produced goods took away American jobs at the same time that new technology was taking away jobs.
 These forces contributed to the hollowing out of the middle class, which increased tensions between the "elites/capitalists" and the "proletariat."
 China came to hold a lot of US debt assets, and the US lost lots of jobs in uncompetitive businesses, which in the US contributed to the creation of large wealth and values differences, anti-China sentiment, and great political and social polarization.
-People who were hurting

-Economically, they believed that the "elites" running things and the system they controlled were maximizing their profits at the expense of American workers.
+People who were hurting economically, they believed that the "elites" running things and the system they controlled were maximizing their profits at the expense of American workers.
 That, along with the 2008 debt/economic crisis and the fact that the government bailed out financial institutions and benefited those who held financial assets more than it was perceived to have helped the common man, also had a big impact on domestic conflict.
 As a result, the financial crisis led to a shift toward populism of the right (e.g., the Tea Party movement) and populism of the left (e.g., Occupy Wall Street).

 Conflict between the politically and socially right and the politically and socially left became greater in response to growing wealth and values differences in most countries, especially in the United States.
 In the US, the rise of populism of the right, especially among the non-college-educated, non-urban white population, led to Donald Trump's election in 2016.
 That changed the American approach to its domestic order and the world order in profound ways that wouldn't be understood for many years (and, at the time of my writing in March 2025, still are not fully understood).
 I will describe these changes more extensively at the end of Chapter 14.
 However, said succinctly, President Trump produced a shift in the domestic, international, economic, political, and geopolitical orders to be much more aggressive, top-down/autocratic, rightist, nationalistic, protectionist, and militaristic.
 These shifts in policies to ones that are characterized by increased confrontation and reduced levels of cooperation (and that are also reflected in the breakdown of multilateral organizations and increased unilateralism) are analogous to those that occurred many times throughout history, most recently in the periods before World War I and World War II.